karl-richter/pos-response-generation/PA2.md

 ## Evaluation
 #### Algorithm testing with given utterances
 #### Evaluate algorithm based on new user question (2AFC)
+-> use SWOT for result summary & conclusion

 ## Conclusion
 ...